 Jordan Harbinger: [00:24:39] Yeah.

 Oliver Stone: [00:24:39] So just to make an innocuous story, but the irony and all that — I come out of Vietnam and I'm completely zonked.
 Back in civilian society, I'm free.
 No one's telling me what to do.
 I don't know a soul.
 I wander down the coast from Fort Lewis, Washington to Oregon, California.
 I can't handle the stage.
 It's just too much for me right now.
 So I go over to Mexico, carrying my Vietnamese grass, which I'd smuggled back from Vietnam.
 So I was guilty in that sense that I brought some grass back from Vietnam.
-Go to Mexico, get bombed, lay all that stuff.
+Go to Mexico, get bombed, laid all that stuff.
 Get crazy in a few days.
 Come back and zoned out.
-And come back at midnight, trying to cross back the border and midnight, carrying the same grass.
-Of course, I get stupidly busted — federal smuggling charges five to 20 years.
+And come back at midnight, trying to cross back the border at midnight, carrying my Vietnamese grass which I smuggled back from Vietnam.
+Of course, I get stupidly busted.
+Federal smuggling charges five to 20 years.

 Jordan Harbinger: [00:25:22] Oh my God.

 Oliver Stone: [00:25:23] Yeah, serious.

 Jordan Harbinger: [00:25:24] That's a crazy punishment.
 How much grass are we talking about?

 Jordan Harbinger: [00:25:28] That's ridiculous.